KlaraBauyrzhanova/echo-server/README.md

 ## Usage
 You have 2 endpoints:
-- /echo - add new client to sse and once a second sends him the text received from GET;
+- /echo - add new client to *sse* and once a second sends him the text received from GET;
-- /say - takes a word and replaces the word sent from / echo with it for this client.
+- /say - takes a word and replaces the word sent from /echo with it for this client.

 ### Example
 - GET /echo?w=hello - returns the word *hello* once a second;